Notes on the Geography of Zimbabwe: Great Zimbabwe

-Rhodes was keen enough on this stuff that he sponsored the archival digging of George McCall Theal, whose Records of south-eastern Africa appeared in nine volumes at Rhodes' expense.
+Rhodes was keen enough on this stuff to sponsor the archival digging of George McCall Theal, whose Records of South-eastern Africa appeared in nine volumes at Rhodes' expense.
 Here are two nuggets culled by Theal:

-João de Barros, whose Da Asia of 1552 discusses Portugal's empire, includes a description of Great Zimbabwe based on what Swahili traders told him. de Barros writes, obviously without having seen the place, of "a square fortress, masonry within and without, built of stones of marvelous size, and there appears to be no mortar joining them...."
+João de Barros, whose Da Asia of 1552 discusses Portugal's empire, includes a description of Great Zimbabwe based on reports from Swahili traders in Sofala, on the coast. de Barros writes, obviously without having seen the place, of "a square fortress, masonry within and without, built of stones of marvelous size, and there appears to be no mortar joining them...."

 de Barros isn't finished however: "The natives of the country call all these edifices Symbaoe....
 When and by whom, these edifices were raised, as the people of the land are ignorant of the art of writing, there is no record....
 In the opinion of the Moors who saw it, it is very ancient, and was built there to keep possession of the mines....
 These edifices are very similar to some which are found in the land of Prester John, at a place called Acasumo, which was a municipal city of the queen of Sheba, which Ptolemy calls Axuma, it would seem that the prince who was lord of that state also owned these mines...."
 (Quoted in P.S.
 Garlake, Great Zimbabwe, p.
 51f.)

-In due course John Milton would mention Sofala, now a Mozambican province but once a Swahili trading post; Milton gets the Swahili bug but with a touch of prudent doubt writes of "Sofala, thought Ophir" (Paradise Lost 11:400).
+In due course John Milton would mention Sofala, which today is a Mozambican province.
+He retains a touch of prudent doubt and writes of "Sofala, thought Ophir" (Paradise Lost 11:400).

 We'll start up the mountain, here zoomed from the base.
-The record establishes no foreigner reaching Great Zimbabwe before Karl (or Carl) Mauch, a young German explorer in South Africa.
-It's 1871, and Mauch has been fired up by a missionary named Merensky, who has told Mauch that the Ophir of Solomon lies in Mashonaland.
-Mauch sets out to find it.
+The record establishes only one foreigner reaching Great Zimbabwe before Karl (or Carl) Mauch, a young German explorer in South Africa.
+It was 1871, and Mauch had been fired up by a missionary named Merensky, who told Mauch that the Ophir of Solomon lay in Mashonaland.

-In 1871 he meets a trader, Adam Render, who tells him that, according to the natives, "white people had once lived in this country."
-The natives themselves tell Mauch, he writes, of "large ruins which could never had been built by blacks."
-Who told Render?
-Who planted this idea in the heads of the natives?
-Good questions, but no answers.
+Mauch set out to find it and in 1871 a trader, Adam Render, who had stumbled upon the place several years earlier, told Mauch that, according to the natives, "white people had once lived in this country."
+The natives themselves told Mauch of "large ruins which could never had been built by blacks."
+With Render as guide, Mauch saw Great Zimbabwe and described it in letters.
 (Quoted in E.E.
 Burke, ed., The Journals of Carl Mauch, translated by F.O.
 Bernhard, 1969, pp. 136f.)

-Here's part of the letter Mauch writes to August Petermann back in Germany on September 12, 1871.
-Mauch has just seen Great Zimbabwe for the first time but stays sober.
-"Zimbaoe, known from Portuguese writings, lies 11 English miles to the east of here and represents a mighty fortress, consisting of two parts of which one, on a hill of about 400 feet with very large boulders is separated by a narrow little valley from the second, which stands on a slight rise.
+Here's part of the letter Mauch wrote to August Petermann, in Germany, on September 12, 1871: "Zimbaoe, known from Portuguese writings, lies 11 English miles to the east of here and represents a mighty fortress, consisting of two parts of which one, on a hill of about 400 feet with very large boulders is separated by a narrow little valley from the second, which stands on a slight rise.
 Up till now it has not been possible for me to make a plan of both of them as the walls, in places still 30 feet high, are completely covered, and as dangerous nettles ill repay any attempt to creep through them.
 The walls are built, without any mortar, of hewn granite slabs more or less of the size of our bricks, and are, except at three points, very well preserved in a "Rondeau" on the plain of a diameter of about 150 yards.
 In the southern part of this there stands a tower built up to about 30 feet, at the base of a cylindrical, at the upper half of a conical shape, and in a wall in front of it there are some absolutely black stones which make me suspect that this is a burial site."

 (See Burke, p.
 266.)

-There's an impressive path up the mountain.
-One of the most striking things about the walls--and Great Zimbabwe in general--is its lack of corners.
+One of the most striking things about these walls--and Great Zimbabwe in general--is a lack of corners.
 Everything seems to bend except the granite blocks themselves.

-Mauch spent seven years traipsing around southern Africa, was nearly always broke, and finally went home to Germany sick enough to die at age 37.
-It's a sad story, especially because his letters home and his journals are full of sound observations.
+Mauch spent seven years traipsing around southern Africa, was nearly always broke, and finally went home sick enough to die at age 37.
+It's a sad story, especially because his letters and his journals are full of sound observations.

 We're back on the original path.
 Good thing we're not body builders: we'd never get through.

-Anyway, Bent found nothing that was not African, and neither has anyone else since.
-It's been a major disappointment to some visitors.
-Bent, for one, hoped to find some part of the site "free from kaffir desecration."
-No luck.
-(Garlake, 67).
+Anyway, Bent found nothing that was not African, and neither has anyone else since, except for some Chinese pottery and some Arabian coins.
+It's been a major disappointment for some visitors.

 The Magungubwe state had relied on locally mined gold as the essential item in its commerce with the Swahili coast, and as the migrants headed to what would become Great Zimbabwe they "transformed from simple kin-warranted domestic corporations, relying mainly on land and cattle, to long-distance traders.
 With this newly acquired wealth, they financed the building of stone structures... evidently symbolizing prestige and status.